morganrivers/problem_set_ocr/README.md

 2. Get a bunch of images of your pset and download them to a folder within `psets/` subfolder

+3. Note: to get out of a compile error and have gpt4 try again to generate valid latex, just enter "x" and that exits pdflatex in a civilized way.

 Also!
 Useful command (unrelated to codebase):
 ```
 python -c "import subprocess; subprocess.run(['pdflatex', 'output.tex'], check=True)"